 - Built in pre-amp allows the BT500 to canoodle with your retro stereo system

 The “BT” in the BT500 stands for Bluetooth, a feature you’re obviously not going to find on a true vintage turntable.
-Here it’s a nice touch for those who can’t stand to lose touch with the digital/wireless age even for the 20-odd minutes it takes for the pre-mounted Audio-Technica cartridge with its elliptical stylus to make its way across your vinyl platter.
+Here it’s a nice touch for those who want the versatility of a speaker system compatible with old and new technology.

-Being able to convert your vinyl collection automatically to digital while listening is a feature many of the best retro-style turntables being produced today share.
+Being able to convert your vinyl collection automatically to digital while listening is a feature many of the best retro-style turntables share today.
 It’s an important feature in that it ensures you’ll always have high-quality copies of your precious old vinyl platters.

-Rega is another audio manufacturer that’s been around a while.
-In their case since 1973 and the heyday of vinyl.
+Rega is another audio manufacturer that’s been around since 1973 and the heyday of vinyl.
 They bring their lengthy experience to every turntable they manufacture including the sleek, dependable RP1.
 The RP1 is deliberately simple, devoid of most of the nods other retro-style turntables make to digital music fans.
 If you want those you’ll need to check out Rega’s higher-end models.
-Because the RP1 is 70s chic the way they actually did it in the 70s.

 - One of the quietest belt drive, retro turntables

-Audio Technica AT-LP60BK Fully Automatic Belt-Drive Stereo Turntable
+#4.
+Audio Technica Fully Automatic Belt-Drive Stereo Turntable

-The AT-LP60 BK from Audio Technica is a good entry level old school turntable with a reliable belt drive, the ability to select between the built-in pre-amp or an external one, quartz timing control and the option to play either 33s or some of your old Donny Osmond 45s.
+The AT-LP60 BK from Audio Technica is a good entry level old school turntable with a reliable belt drive, the ability to select between the built-in pre-amp or an external one, quartz timing control, and the option to play either 33s or some of your old Donny Osmond 45s.
 Professional DJs aren’t going to be lining up to purchase this but unless you need to perform some heavy-duty back-cueing, this is a good low budget option for vinyl lovers.

-From a design perspective, the AT-LP60 BK is more compact yet at the same time bulkier than what you’d expect from a more expensive turntable and that’s fine.
-Because what you’re after is performance.
-And the LP60 performs admirably considering its price point.
+From a design perspective, the AT-LP60 BK is more compact and performs admirably considering its price point.
 All your controls are concentrated at the front panel.
-There’s speed, start, stop and cue.
 The “cue” function allows you to let the turntable set the stylus, which is useful for those with less steady hands or who may be visually impaired.
 You also get to choose between 12 and 7-inch records so your vintage 45s will find a home here.
 Some other features include: